 Accept That the Cloud Will Redefine Your Operations

-While it’s true that your IT department and security team will mostly be the ones in charge of the cloud migration process, the cloud transcends job roles and office hierarchies.
+While it’s true that your IT department and security team will mostly be the ones in charge of the cloud migration strategy, the cloud transcends job roles and office hierarchies.
 Moreover, cloud computing will inevitably transform your operations and the duties of the ones that carry out these crucial processes.

 However, Dr. Stacy Hollins, an associate professor at the Apple Distinguished School awarded Maryville University, highlights the relationship between people and technology, saying, “Few industries exist that don’t rely on both.”
 Some enterprises are wary of cloud automation, as they’re afraid that their operations will lose human touch and feel foreign to their customers.
 However, the cloud’s data and applications are used to enhance operations — helping humanize existing processes and make work more satisfying for the whole team.
 So, accept that the cloud will change how your business operates and find a way for it to positively affect all aspects of your business.